d-kirsanov/truthseekers/README.md

 ## Population

 There is a limited population of 500 individuals who are born, breed, and die.
-(The population is limited because i'm not studying population growth but other things.)
+(The population is limited because I'm not studying population growth but other things.)

 Every individual has an IQ that is partly (0.6) inherited from average of parents, partly Gaussian random (mean 100, deviation 15).